 Many of our learners come from disadvantaged backgrounds and it is difficult to provide a completely accurate level of PPG as this fluctuates throughout the year dependent on the learners who are on roll.
-Due to this ever-changing school roll this funding is not linked to specific learners but we have universal offer in place for all learners that includes but is not exhaustive/limited to:
+Due to this ever-changing cohort this funding is not linked to specific learners, but we have universal offer in place for all learners that includes but is not exhaustive/limited to:

-- breakfast and lunch provided for all learners; - school counsellor; - > uniform bursary - support with access to electronic resources; - ensuring learners have access arrangements in place through in-house assessment; - support with reintegration/transition packages; - > access to outdoor education programmes; - > enrichment activities: - > one-to-one teaching for identified learners.
+- breakfast and lunch provided for all learners; - > school counsellor; - > support with access to electronic resources and uniform bursaries; - > ensuring learners have access arrangements in place through in-house assessment; - support with reintegration/transition packages; - access to outdoor education programmes; - enrichment activities; - > one-to-one teaching for identified learners.